kswoll/enmap/Readme.md

 -----

 Sometimes you may have an id in your tables that represent an entity or object that does not actually exist in the database.
 Perhaps it's a key to a key/value store and all you have in the database is a GUID string.
-The facilitate these scenarios, you can provide your own batch processing that works in a similar fashion to the fetch-based approaches outlined above.
+To facilitate these scenarios, you can provide your own batch processing that works in a similar fashion to the fetch-based approaches outlined above.
 To accomplish this, you must create a class that is responsible for fetching the external data.
 This should be an implementation of `IBatchProcessor` and implement its one method: